plotdb/xfl/README.md

    - sample csv is for tranditional Chinese, derived from [moe.gov.tw](http://language.moe.gov.tw/001/Upload/files/SITE_CONTENT/M0001/86NEWS/download/86rest17.TXT)
  - `major-subset-size`: how many glyphs to put in the major subset. default 1500 if omitted.
  - `subset-size`: how many glyphs to put in other subsets. default 100 if omitted.

+Additionally, if you encountered errors about `Out Of Memory`, you can add change nodeJS config by setting following environment variable:

+    export NODE_OPTIONS=--max_old_space_size=4096

 Generally speaking, the steps of font subsetting by `xfl` are as following: